 Uncover the private key and import it into a digital wallet to access your Bitcoin.
-Once you have imported the private key, you can transfer your Bitcoin to other addresses or an exchange.
-Always make sure that no outsider set eyes on the private key.
-If you need assistance, you can always come to our office in Graz personally with your Card Wallet, so that we can guide you through this process.
-For an appointment please contact us first.
+Once you have imported the private key, you can transfer your Bitcoin to other addresses or an exchange account.
+Always make sure to secure your private key from others’ views.
+If you need assistance, you can personally come to our office in Graz with your Card Wallet at any time, so that we can guide you through this process.
+For an appointment, please contact us first.

 Is the Card Wallet also available for other cryptocurrencies?

-During the market launch, the Card Wallet is only available for Bitcoin.
+The Card Wallet currently is available for Bitcoin only.
 A version for Ethereum is planned for the future, more crypto currencies will follow.
 If you are interested in Card Wallets for a specific blockchain project, please contact us via [email protected].

-What differs the Card Wallet apart from Hardware Wallets?
+In what way does the Card Wallet differ from Hardware Wallets?

-Hardware Wallets are certainly a good alternative and preferable in terms of security compared to online wallets or smartphone wallets.
-Long-term safekeeping of Bitcoin with hardware wallets is quite possible, but these points should be considered:
+Hardware Wallets are certainly a good alternative and preferred in terms of security compared to online wallets or smartphone wallets.
+Long-term safekeeping of Bitcoin with hardware wallets is possible, but these points should be considered:

 - The secure installation of a hardware wallet requires a certain technical knowledge.

 - Hardware Wallets need to be updated regularly.

-- The necessary interfaces (for example USB) may not be longer available in the future.
+- The necessary interfaces (for example USB) may no longer be available in the future.

-- Hardware wallets are not immune to attacks, see https://wallet.fail/
+- Hardware wallets are not immune to attacks; see https://wallet.fail/ for further information.